Carbon Reduction Plan

 Medium term (3 to 10 years)

-• When current plant are due for replacement, selection of fuel efficient or hybrid variety (when available on market)
+• When current owned plant are due for replacement, selection of fuel efficient or hybrid variety (when available on the market)

 • Work with client to design lower embodied water concrete and reduced temperature asphalt, while meeting technical specifications